SciML/DiffEqDocs.jl/docs/src/apis/catalyst_api.md

-It is important to note for [`@reaction_network`](@ref) that species which are used *within the macro* as part of a rate expression, but not as a substrate or product of some reaction, are not recognized as either a species or parameter. i.e. avoid
+It is important to note for [`@reaction_network`](@ref) that species which are used *within the macro* as part of a rate expression, but not as a substrate or product of some reaction, may lead to undefined behavior. i.e. avoid
 ```julia
 rn = @reaction_network begin
     k*X, Y --> W
 end k
 ```
 as here `X` is never defined as either a species or parameter.
-This leads to internal problems in the representation of reactions.

 ```@docs
 @reaction_network